Sterling drops as EU's Barnier says just hours left for Brexit deal

 Schmidt added that the latest comments from Johnson looked like "an attempt to wring concessions out of the other side at the last minute".

-Betting exchange Smarkets said the odds of a no deal are slipping from above 80% earlier this week, but they are still at 70%.
-They were less than 50% at one stage last week.

-(Reporting by Joice Alves and Tommy Wilkes; Editing by Nick Macfie and Elaine Hardcastle)
+(Reporting by Joice Alves; Additional reporting by Tommy Wilkes; Editing by Elaine Hardcastle and Kirsten Donovan)

 ((thomas.wilkes@thomsonreuters.com))